 So, we have now an infected device.
-Check Windows Defender ATP portal for the alerts.
+Check the Windows Defender ATP portal for the alerts.

 Go back to your Windows Defender ATP portal.

 Click on Machine list from the menu.
-Click on device, which you just have infected.
+Click on the device, which you just have infected.

 This is my Windows Defender ATP compliance policy.